 Welcome to the home page for our series of contract disputes practical guides, designed to provide clients with practical guidance on some key issues that feature in disputes relating to commercial contracts under English law.
-This page will be updated with future editions as they are published.
+Each edition comprises:

-- an hour-long webinar for clients and contacts of the firm (you can register to access the archived versions by contacting Jane Webber): and
+- an hour-long webinar for clients and contacts of the firm (you can register to access the archived versions by contacting Prudence Heidemans).

 Issue 10, April 2018: